-A number of different exemptions have been applied to records relating to this request.
-The specific records to which these exemptions are applied are identified in the schedule and discussed below.
+Some exemptions have been applied to records relating to this request.
+The specific records to which these exemptions are applied are identified in the schedule and discussed in detail below.

 (a) Section 36(1)(b) -Commercially Sensitive Information

 Section 36(1)(b) of the FOI Act states: